jkjohal/fitness3/README.md

-# Fitness Tracker App
+# Fitness Journal 3.0
-This fitness tracker app is a web-based application designed to help users keep track of their fitness activities, such as workouts and meals, and monitor their progress towards their fitness goals.
+This fitness journal 3.0 app is a web-based application designed to help users keep track of their fitness activities, such as workouts and meals, and monitor their progress towards their fitness goals.
 The app is built using React, Node.js, MongoDB, Mongoose, GraphQL, CSS, Apollo Client, and is also a Progressive Web App.

 ![image](https://user-images.githubusercontent.com/112898278/221742811-b5be6dfe-73b5-454d-9f83-6519334c0477.png)